xueli-sherryli/rss-mcp-server/README.md

 # RSS MCP Server

-This project is an MCP (Model-View-Controller) server for RSS services that support the FreshRSS API.
-This server allows you to interact with your RSS reader through a standardized API.
+This project is an MCP ( Model Context Protocol ) server for RSS services that support the FreshRSS API.
+This server allows you to interact with your RSS reader through LLM.

 This project and its documentation were created by Gemini with human review, based on the original documentation at [https://xueli-sherryli.github.io/friendlier-fresh-rss-api-doc/](https://xueli-sherryli.github.io/friendlier-fresh-rss-api-doc/).